cerb/cerb.github.io/privacy.md

 ## Ads

+We do not display third-party advertising on our websites or in our applications.

-In the rare event that ads appear in any of our applications or on any of our websites, they may be delivered to users by advertising partners, who may set cookies.
+When ads appear on our social media profiles, they are delivered to users by advertisers who may set cookies.
 These cookies allow the ad server to recognize your computer each time they send you an online advertisement to compile information about you or others who use your computer.
 This information allows ad networks to, among other things, deliver targeted advertisements that they believe will be of most interest to you.
 This Privacy Policy covers the use of cookies by WGM and does not cover the use of cookies by any advertisers.

 ## Privacy Policy Changes

-Although most changes are likely to be minor, WGM may change its Privacy Policy from time to time, and in WGM's sole discretion.
-WGM encourages visitors to frequently check this page for any changes to its Privacy Policy.
+Although most changes are likely to be minor, WGM may modify this Privacy Policy from time to time in its sole discretion.
+You are encouraged to frequently check this page for any changes to the Privacy Policy.
 Your continued use of this site after any change in this Privacy Policy will constitute your acceptance of such change.

 ## License

 This privacy policy is available under a [Creative Commons Sharealike](http://creativecommons.org/licenses/by-sa/2.5/) license derived from original groundwork by [Automattic](http://automattic.com/privacy/).
-WGM has no professional affiliation with Automattic.
+WGM is not affiliated with Automattic.